I’m sharing my experience with overtraining and why I quit working out out at Orangetheory.

 Last Fall, I signed up for Orangetheory, and I love Orangetheory.
 This is not a knock on Orangetheory.
 Again, this is my personal experience.
 But, at the same time, I don’t think I’m alone in this, which is why I’m sharing my experience.
 Working with one-on-one nutrition clients and connecting with women on social media, I don’t think I’m the only person that has fallen into this overtraining trap.

 So, I joined Orangetheory, and I absolutely loved it.
 I was doing it four days a week, sometimes five days a week.
 I was truly loving it.
-I mean, it’s such a FUN workout.
+It really is such a FUN workout.
 I also manage a business, and I’m very much that Type-A personality.
 I want do ALL the things, and I am constantly taking on more.
-I have high expectations for myself, and I’m a bit of a perfectionist.
-I generally just an amped-up person.
+Let’s just say I high expectations for myself, and I’m a bit of a perfectionist.
 (I’m working on it, I’m working on it.)

 Around this same time, I got a book deal, a macro cookbook deal, and it was something I just could not say no to.
 And I’ve written books in the past, so I know how insane they are, but this one was just too good to turn down.
 So, I said “yes,” and it was 300 recipes, a full on cookbook, which is coming out in August.
 Mark your calendars!
 It’s already for sale on Amazon, if you want it.